Neighbors Aggressive Cat Rehomed: AITA?

 She demanded that I return Snowball immediately, but I believe I did what was necessary for the well-being of our neighborhood pets.
 So, Reddit, given the circumstances, am I the a*****e for rehoming my neighbor's cat due to its aggressive behavior?

-Dr. Temple Grandin, an animal behavior expert, emphasizes that understanding a cat's body language is critical in managing aggressive behaviors.
-She notes that signs of stress or discomfort can manifest through posturing or vocalizations.
+Understanding a cat's body language is critical in managing aggressive behaviors.
 Recognizing these cues can prevent escalation of aggressive incidents.
-Grandin suggests that owners should provide safe spaces for their cats to retreat when they feel threatened, thus reducing aggressive tendencies.
+Owners should provide safe spaces for their cats to retreat when they feel threatened, thus reducing aggressive tendencies.

 Additionally, implementing positive reinforcement techniques can encourage desired behaviors, helping build a more harmonious relationship between pets and their owners.